-To use Advanced Fraud Tools for your Drop-in form, you'll need to complete these 3 steps at the same time:
+To use Advanced Fraud Management Tools for your Drop-in form, you'll need to complete these 3 steps at the same time:

 - Update your client-side integration to collect device data